Solar Panels in Dublin 18, Co. Dublin

 Most residential solar installations are exempt from planning permission, provided panels don't project more than 15cm from the roof and don't cover more than 50% of total roof area.

-What is the payback period for solar panels in Dublin 18?
+Do solar panels increase property value in Dublin 18?

 Sources